sstarcher/helm-release/README.md

 ## Usage

-* helm release CHART - Would determine the next tag for the chart and update the Chart.yaml
+* helm release CHART - Would determine the next tag for the chart and update the Chart.yaml and values.yaml image.tag
 * helm release CHART -t 12345 - Would update Chart.yaml and modify values.yaml images.tag to equal 12345
 * helm release CHART --print-computed-version - Would determine the next tag and print it to STDOUT
+* helm release CHART --skip-application-version - Would determine the next tag for the chart and update the Chart.yaml.

 # Source